-You should consider the expense of getting to your dive destination, and the cost of living once you’re there.
-Generally, land-based (not liveaboard) diving is cheapest, especially if you enter the water from shore instead of a boat.
-In this article, we look at five of the most affordable places to do your PADI Open Water Diver course.
-All of them have good quality dive sites and an abundance of affordable accommodation and dining options.Continue to 2 of 6 below.
+You should also consider the expense of getting to your dive destination and the cost of living once you’re there.
+Generally, land-based (not liveaboard) diving is cheapest, especially if you can save on fuel costs by diving from the shore instead of from a boat.
+In this article, we look at six of the most affordable places to do your PADI Open Water Diver course.
+All of them have good quality dive sites and an abundance of affordable accommodation and dining options.

 Koh Tao, Thailand

 The conditions around Koh Tao are generally good, with average water temperatures of around 82ºF/28ºC.
 Visibility varies throughout the year and from site to site, but often exceeds 65 feet/20 meters.
 However, the quality of Koh Tao’s dive sites has been reduced in recent years by overfishing in the Gulf of Thailand.
-The coral cover and variety of fish life cannot be compared to more remote sites in Indonesia or Borneo, but first-time divers will likely still be impressed.Continue to 3 of 6 below.
+The coral cover and variety of fish life cannot be compared to more remote sites in Indonesia or Borneo, but first-time divers are still likely to be impressed.

 Utila is an especially good choice if you’re planning on progressing through the PADI education system.
 It is one of the cheapest places on the planet to qualify as a professional divemaster or instructor.
 Best of all, the dive sites here are world-class.
 Healthy reefs support a wealth of marine life, ranging from manta rays and turtles to whale sharks in season.
-Expect sea mounts, reef walls and wrecks, all washed by perennially warm, clear waters.Continue to 4 of 6 below.
+Expect sea mounts, reef walls and wrecks, all washed by perennially warm, clear waters.

 Sharm El-Sheikh, Egypt

 Many dive centers are slashing course rates in an attempt to revive business.
-It is now possible to get qualified in Sharm El-Sheikh for as little as USD $250.
+With luck, you may be able to find specials that allow you to get scuba certified for as little as $250.
 The diving here is legendary, offering easy access to Sinai Peninsula highlights like the flourishing reefs of Ras Mohammed National Park and the Straits of Tiran.
-Stay on to do your PADI Advanced Open Water course and you may get to dive the SS Thistlegorm, considered by many to be the world’s best wreck dive.Continue to 5 of 6 below.
+Stay on to do your PADI Advanced Open Water course and you may get to dive the SS Thistlegorm, considered by many to be the world’s best wreck dive.

-Dauin’s shore dives are a rewarding option for those interested in the ocean’s smaller critters — including octopus, cuttlefish, crabs and seahorses, all of which thrive in the island’s inshore waters.
+Dauin’s shore dives are a rewarding option for those interested in the ocean’s smaller critters — including octopus, cuttlefish, crabs, and seahorses, all of which thrive in the island’s inshore waters.
 However, if you’re hoping to see larger animals it’s worth paying extra for boat dives, which will give you access to nearby Apo Island.
 The sites here are protected, and the reefs support a stunning profusion of coral and fish life as a result.
-The visibility is also at its best offshore.Continue to 6 of 6 below.
+The visibility is also at its best offshore.